2020 Summer Olympics opening ceremony: Parade of Nations

 The Parade of Nations followed with the team delegations marching into the stadium.

 Before the athletes marched, a videotaped section was shown showcasing how the world trained for these challenging Olympics.

 Athletes entered the stadium in an order dictated by the Olympic tradition.
 As the originator of the Olympics, the Greek team entered first.
 With the exception of the refugee team, the French team and the American team, all the others teams entered using the Gojūon alphabetical system.
-For the first the Japanese language, was used as the main language of the Olympics held in Japan,as the three timetimes that the games were held in the country,the English language was used.
+For the first the Japanese language, was used as the main language of the Olympics held in Japan; the English language had been used the previous three times that the Olympics games were held in the country.
 Following tradition, the delegation from the host nation Japan entered last.

 The Refugee Olympic Team, composed of refugees from several countries, was the second nation to enter, after Greece.
 For the first time ever in the opening ceremony, the countries that will host the next two Olympic Games, France (in 2024) and the United States (in 2028), marched immediately before the host nation Japan entered, instead of entering one-hundred-fifty-fourth (between Brazil and Bulgaria) and seventh (between Afghanistan and United Arab Emirates), respectively, according to the Japanese alphabet order.

 The names of the teams were announced in French, followed by English and Japanese, the official languages of the Olympic movement and the host nation, in accordance with traditional and International Olympic Committee (IOC) guidelines.

 Each of the signboards displaying the countries' names was written in Japanese on one side and English on the other, enclosed in speech balloons, evoking manga panels, while the signholders' costumes had manga tones.